-Note: The explanation on adoption of this practice should include a brief description of the responsibilities of the designated person and actions or measures undertaken pursuant to the role in the financial year.
+· · he de n adoption of this practice should include a brief description of the signated person and actions or measures undertaken pursuant to ear.

 Application Not Adopted

-Application • Not Adopted
+Application Not Adopted

 Explanation on

 •

 adoption of the

-practice
+practice -

-process

 Board decisions are made objectively in the best interests of the company taking into account diverse perspectives and insights.